learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.25.
-How do you display the current date in javascript?
+## Q. How do you display the current date in javascript?

 You can use `new Date()` to generate a new Date object containing the current date and time.